Los Angeles Steamship Company

-Description

-The company, formed in 1920, initially provided fast passenger service between Los Angeles and San Francisco.
+History

+The company, incorporated on May 27, 1920, with a capital stock of $5,000,000 and Fred L. Baker of the Los Angeles Shipbuilding and Dry Dock Company acting as president.
+The early history of the company is that of the establishment of the Los Angeles - San Francisco route.

 In 1921, LASSCO added service to Hawaii in competition with the San Francisco-based Matson Navigation Company using two former North German Lloyd ocean liners that had been in U.S. Navy service during World War I. Despite the sinking of one of the former German liners on her maiden voyage for the company, business in the booming 1920s thrived, and the company continued to add ships and services.
 In 1922, the City of Los Angeles, a renamed and refitted liner, was one of the largest American ships sailing in Pacific waters.
 The worsening economic conditions in the United States, and the burning of another ship in Hawaii, caused financial problems for the company.
-After beginning talks in 1930, the Los Angeles Steamship Company was taken over by Matson Navigation on January 1, 1931, but continued to operate as a subsidiary until it ceased operations in 1937.
+After beginning talks in 1930, the Los Angeles Steamship Company was taken over by Matson Navigation on January 1, 1931, but continued to operate as a subsidiary.
+The merger was announced on October 30, 1930, the new combined operation was in control of 31 ships sailing the Pacific.

-Ships of the Los Angeles Steamship Company
+In August 1933, the California Steamship Company was formed as a subsidiary of LASSCO, to operate a coastal service between San Francisco, Los Angeles and San Diego with the SS Corrales, Timberman and Coquina.
+The subsidiary only lasted till April 1935 and only ran with the Corrales.

+Matson called for redemption on July 1, 1935 the entire $4,900,000 of mortgage bonds issued in 1931 as part of the LASSCO merger (due 1936-1940) to curtail interest payments.